 Currently, if an assisted living resident is considered non-ambulatory, the state requires that person to be discharged – often moving to a nursing home – unless the state grants a waiver.
 And there are restrictions on what medication help is permitted.

 The Senate bill creates a new category for assisted living facilities of at least 25 beds that serve only private-pay patients.
 Currently the state lists just two classifications of long-term care facilities: nursing facilities and personal care homes (which now include assisted living).

 A primary focus of the town hall meeting was the provision of the law that requires “meaningful distinctions between the levels of care provided by personal care homes, assisted living communities, and nursing homes.’’

-That sentiment was voiced by Jennifer Kelley, administrator of an assisted living facility and nursing home in Columbus.
+That sentiment was voiced by Jennifer Kelley, administrator of an assisted living community and nursing home in Columbus.

 “Be specific about what we’re allowed to do and what we’re not allowed to do,’’ Kelley told Sharon Dougherty, senior adviser for the Healthcare Facility Regulation division of the state Department of Community Health, who moderated the meeting.

 Dougherty said she has looked at regulations in other states, such as Maryland, North Carolina and Oregon.
 “Things that make sense for Georgia, we’ll try to include,’’ she said.